 The raising behavior would send a signal to other players that you’re indeed holding a monster hand.

 However, your raise depends on another factor: your table image.

-If you portray an image of a tight-aggressive player, your opponents are more likely to fold than engage you as that particular hand and play progress.
+If you portray an image of a tight-aggressive player, your opponents are more likely to fold than engage you like that particular hand and play progress.

 If, on the other hand, you’re holding a medium pair or suited connectors like double eights, theory suggests that these hands are good to play when you’re in mid-table position and there are no raisers.

 And if there are raisers in this particular hand, don’t immediately fold.

 Assess the amount raised whether it’s worth playing or not.